Allow Cookies?

 Interviewer: How was the awards night for you last night?

 Heather: It was amazing.
-It was awesome to see it for the second time.
-I watched the dress rehearsal, and I was sitting in very different places.
+It was awesome to see it twice.
+I watched the dress rehearsal and the awards show, and I was sitting in very different places for both.
 I was closer to the stage for awards night so I could see a lot more of the performance and the faces and how things moved, I loved, I loved watching that.
-And then the dress rehearsal, I saw it from up high.
+At the dress rehearsal, I saw it from up high.
 So, all the AV on the stage was beautiful and the costumes that had things on the floor were so stunning.

 Interviewer: What was it like seeing Curtain Call on the WOW stage for the first time?